Lowe's: Headquarters

 In 1998, Lowe's purchased the Wilkes Mall in Wilkesboro, North Carolina, to serve as the company's headquarters.
 In 2002, Lowe's acquired full control over the 440,000 sqft building after the 10 remaining mall tenants vacated the property.
 A year later, Lowe's constructed and relocated the corporate headquarters to a new, 350-acre campus in Mooresville, North Carolina.
 The new facility contains a five-story and two seven-story buildings.
-The building has a central atrium and two office wings; the atrium houses a food court, a five-story spiral staircase, and meeting, and reception rooms.
+The building has a central atrium and two office wings; the atrium houses a food court, a five-story spiral staircase, and meeting and reception rooms.
 A 7 acre lake flows underneath the headquarters building.

-Lowe's maintained its former headquarters in Wilkesboro, where it employs over 2,400 people.
-In 2011, Lowe's invested $10 million in improvements and renovations in the property, including a full-service food court, coffee shop, health center, as well as gating the entire property with an addition of a guardhouse.
+Lowe's maintained its former headquarters in Wilkesboro, where it employed over 2,400 people until 2019.
+In 2011, Lowe's invested $10 million in improvements and renovations in the property, including a full-service food court, coffee shop, and health center, as well as gating the entire property with an addition of a guardhouse.
+All positions have since been relocated and the former Wilkes corporate office is vacant, although still owned by Lowe's.

-Lowe's operates customer contact centers in Mooresville and Wilkesboro, North Carolina, as well as Indianapolis, Indiana, Albuquerque, New Mexico, and India.
+In addition to Wilkesboro, Lowe's formerly operated a customer contact center in Albuquerque, New Mexico, both of which quietly closed in 2023.
+Currently, customer contact centers remain in Indianapolis, Indiana and India.

-On June 27, 2019, Lowe's announced the construction of a $153 million, 23-story tower in Charlotte's fast-growing South End neighborhood, which will be completed by 2020 and eventually house 2000 employees, 400 of which will move from the headquarters.
+On June 27, 2019, Lowe's announced the construction of a $153 million, 23-story tower in Charlotte's fast-growing South End neighborhood, which will be completed by 2020 and eventually house 2000 employees, 400 of whom will move from the headquarters.
 The new tower will house a "global technology hub" for Lowe's.
 The state of North Carolina is providing $54 million in incentives provided Lowe's meets certain goals.